 Addressing the unmet needs of children

-Ahead of the call from the World Health Organization and UNICEF for “child-sized” medicines, the Novartis Malaria Initiative started developing, in collaboration with Medicines for Malaria Venture,2 a sweet-tasting artemisinin-based combination therapy (ACT) specifically for children.3,4
+Ahead of the call from the World Health Organization and UNICEF for “child-sized” medicines, the Novartis Malaria Initiative started developing, in collaboration with Medicines for Malaria Venture,1 a sweet-tasting artemisinin-based combination therapy (ACT) specifically for children.2,3

 Launched in 2009, the medicine is the first ACT meeting WHO requirements for a pediatric antimalarial.
 Palatable and easily dispersed in water, it eases administration and enables accurate dosing for children without the need for cutting or crushing tablets.

-The medicine contains the same amount of active ingredients as the regular tablet3 and has the same safety profile3 but is an attractive alternative for children who find it difficult to swallow crushed pills, and thus may not adhere to the treatment.
+The medicine contains the same amount of active ingredients as the regular tablet2 and has the same safety profile2 but is an attractive alternative for children (weighing 5kg and above) who find it difficult to swallow crushed pills, and thus may not adhere to the treatment.

-Since its launch, over 100 million treatments have been delivered without profit to 39 countries, mainly in Africa, making it the first pediatric ACT to have been delivered in such large quantities.
+Since its launch, 300 million treatments have been delivered without profit to 40 countries, mainly in Africa, making it the first pediatric ACT to have been delivered in such large quantities.